scribe-public/sample-policies/discovery/README.md

 #### Command Line Input Check

 Verify that no specific command lines have been used.
-Outputs all paths that uses the same command line provided in the list of command line to check `command_line_list` in the config file.
+Outputs all events that uses the same command line provided in the list of command line to check `command_line_list` in the config file.

 ```yaml
 with: